 7 ½ Cents, a novel by Richard Bissell, was the inspiration for our next musical.
 Bissell wrote the book with George Abbot while Richard Adler and Jerry Ross composed the music and lyrics.

-The plot surrounds a factory that makes pajamas a melee between workers and employers.
-The workers want more money, management says no. To add to the mix, the head of the protest committee and the head of the factory fall in love.
+The plot surrounds a labor dispute at a factory that makes pajamas.
+The workers want more money, and management refuses to pay up.
+To add to the mix, the head of the protest committee and the head of the factory fall in love.
 Seven and a half cents is the amount of raise the workers are requesting.

 6. Damn Yankees

 This musical, which is of the comedic nature, was based on the novel The Year the Yankees Lost the Pennant by Douglass Wallop.
 The novelist co-wrote the book for the musical with George Abbott.
 Jerry Ross and Richard Adler were the composers of the lyrics and music for this work as well.
 Damn Yankees was the follow up to the successful Pajama Game, and it too was a big hit.
 Unfortunately, Jerry Ross passed away shortly after Damn Yankees opened and we will never know what could have come next.